Mook-as/stackato-doc/user/reference/client-ref.rst

 	    either by taking the one organization the user belongs to, or asking the user to choose among the possibilities.

+    --recursive

+	    Remove all sub-ordinate parts, and relations.

+    --target

+	    The once-off target to use for the current operation.

+    --token

+	    The once-off authentication token to use for the current operation.

+    --token-file

+	    Path to an existing and readable file containing the targets and authorization tokens.

+    --trace

+	    Activate tracing of the issued REST requests and responses.
+	    This option is a no-op now.
+Tracing is always active.
+See the 'trace' command to print the saved trace to stdout.

+    -n
+      Alias of --no-prompt.
+    -o
+      Alias of --organization.
+    -r
+      Alias of --recursive.
+    -t
+      Alias of --trace.

 .. _command-stackato link-user-space: